kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 Transfer/sec:    676.30KB
 ```

-### It's time to rethink benchmarks
+### Revised benchmarks

-If you've read everything above, you probably agree that we should run benchmarks with an ORM.
+Now you probably agree that we should run benchmarks with an ORM.
 Let's design some test vectors:

 - FastAPI/Sanic + gino, raw SQL
 - FastAPI/Sanic + gino, without baked queries
 - FastAPI/Sanic + gino, with baked queries
 - Gin + raw SQL

-Let me omit the [details](https://gist.github.com/kigawas/f97c245efedb286ebfe1deb979a217cb) here lest Go manias be irritated.
+I'll omit the [details](https://gist.github.com/kigawas/f97c245efedb286ebfe1deb979a217cb) here lest Go manias be irritated.
 In conclusion, the performance (RPS) ranking would be:

 - Sanic > FastAPI ~= Gin
 - Raw SQL > baked queries >> ORM
 - Gin, Raw SQL ~= FastAPI, baked queries

-Sanic performs really well, but if you need automatic request parameter validation and OpenAPI documentation, FastAPI would be a better (or perhaps the only) choice.
+Sanic performs really well, but if automatic request parameter validation or OpenAPI documentation is necessary, FastAPI would be a better (or perhaps the only) choice.

 ## Conclusion

-Asynchronous Python community is growing rapidly and we are always encountering new libraries and frameworks.
-With blazing-fast development efficiency and comparable performance to NodeJS or Golang, asynchronous Python will win greater popularity in web development.
+Asynchronous Python community is growing rapidly and new libraries and frameworks are always emerging.
+With blazing-fast development efficiency and comparable performance to NodeJS or Golang, asynchronous Python is winning greater popularity in web development steadily.

 ## Trivia

 ### Gin's annoying 406 errors

 If you set `wrk -c` to `200`, there may come many HTTP 406 errors when testing Gin.
-A simple solution is to set the concurrency to `50`.
+The simplest solution is to set the concurrency to `50`.

-### Wise pool size setting
+### Proper pool size setting

-`DB_POOL_MAX_SIZE` should be greater than concurrent wrk connections to avoid frequent DB connection acquirements.
+`DB_POOL_MAX_SIZE` should be greater than concurrent wrk connections to avoid frequent database connection acquirements.